How to take on live event and music festival courier jobs

 Taxation differs significantly between a sole trader and a limited company, which can influence your choice of business structure.

 No matter your structure, don’t overlook the running costs of your business.
 Expenses like insurance, vehicle repairs, and toll fees should all be factored into your pricing and budgets.
-As your business expands, budgeting for additional costs like accounting software or professional payroll services becomes increasingly important.
+As your business expands, budgeting for additional costs like your accounting software or professional payroll services becomes increasingly important.

 The legal responsibilities for a sole trader differ significantly from those of a limited company.